History of the 13th Massachusetts Volunteers

 9th N.Y.

-13th start counting the days ‘till they go home.
+13th start counting the days ‘till its their

 Warren’s